 We are a family of two.
-The phrase “family of two” is not frequently used and it even takes some by surprise when one of the two is not a child.
-We’d like to contribute to making this phrase more commonly used and understood, and as such, this is what we'd like you to know about our family of two.
+The phrase “family of two” is not frequently used, and it even takes some by surprise when one of the two is not a child.
+We want to contribute to making this phrase more commonly used and understood, and as such, this is what we'd like you to know about our family of two.

 1. Although we do not have children, we are a family.

-We share our daily lives, our home, our last name, and many more beautiful things and experiences day in and day out.
+We share our daily lives, home, last name, and many more beautiful things and experiences day in and day out.
 We are bound together by our commitment and our love.
 Thus, we are family.
 (We also have an amazing dog who is a beloved member of our little family!)

 Don’t assume that every childfree couple you meet never wanted to have children.
 After getting married, we immediately started trying to conceive.
 Little did we know that we would then go through years and years of devastating loss and trauma in the attempt to fulfill our dream of parenthood.
-We are among the 1 in 8 couples that experience infertility.

 4. We didn’t “give up.”

-A couple or individual that is making this decision is not making it lightly or in fact "giving up."
+A couple or individual that is making this decision is not making it lightly or, in fact, "giving up."
 Our desire to have children is so deep that we went through heart-wrenching experiences and spent thousands of dollars in the process.
-Imagine after all of that, how hard it is to stop pursuing your dream.
+Imagine, after all of that, how hard it is to stop pursuing your dream.

-5. We are not selfish for choosing to live childfree.
+5. We are not selfish for choosing to live child-free.

-We should make decisions that are best for us even if they are not understood by our culture at large.
+We should make decisions that are best for us even if our culture at large does not understand them.
 Others haven’t lived our life.
 They haven’t walked in our shoes.
-No one who meets us and then finds out we don’t have children would ever know all that we have been through leading up to our decision to live childfree.
+No one who meets us and then finds out we don’t have children would ever know all that we have been through leading up to our decision to live child-free.
 We must all be careful of judging one another and the choices we make.
 You never know what someone has lived through.

 6. We do have children in our lives.

 Although we do not have our own children, we still have children in our lives.
-Be it nieces, nephews or our friends’ children, we enjoy them and we love them.
+Be it nieces, nephews, or our friends’ children, we enjoy them, and we love them.

 7. Our family is important and meaningful.

 Just like any other family, our voices deserve to be heard.
-Our lives deserve respect.
-Our opinions in our community matter.
+Our lives deserve respect—our opinions in our community matter.

 8. We are enough!

-We love our family and we find great fulfillment in our life together!
+We love our family, and we find great fulfillment in our life together!
 Although we intended to have children, we are now beginning to take advantage of the benefits of being childfree as we heal from infertility.